 Human beings love to be engaged and stimulated, and throughout our lives we participate in a variety of activities to do so—whether that’s a physical activity like a sport, or a mental one such as learning a new language.
-When our brain continues to learn, we find that people tend to stay healthier.
+When our brain continues to learn and be productive, we find that people tend to stay healthier.
 As people reach their senior years, they still want to keep learning and enjoy enriching experiences just like they did in the past.
 However as we age, it becomes harder to keep up with the physical activities we once enjoyed, making it more important than ever to set aside the time to stay mentally and socially engaged.

 People as a whole (including seniors) are happier when they’re finding meaningful activities to do daily that provide enrichment to their lives.
 This is especially true for our older population in long-term care facilities.
 If seniors do not have appropriate engagement, it can lead to a variety of health and mental conditions such as: